XavierFelixan/LLM_final_project/README.md

-# Simple Chatbot Website
+# Agentda - Your Agent-based Schedule Manager

-This project contains a simple chatbot-like website interface with a local frontend.
+This project contains an agent-based schedule manager system integrated with Google Calendar

 ## Files